 If you’re looking to develop your understanding of driving talent engagement, then tune in, check out the key takeaways, or read the transcript below.

-- Discover Shell’s new leadership strategy.
-There are five pillars to Shell’s new people leadership strategy: Identity, World-Class Leaders, Hard-Wiring through Talent, Upskilling and Re-skilling, and Unique Management Processes.
+There are five pillars to Shell’s new people leadership strategy: identity, world-class leaders, hard-wiring through talent, upskilling and re-skilling, and unique management processes.

-- Heritage — the critical factor.
 Shell has a strong sense of ethics, a safety mindset, and a family feel.
-However, they are still working on growing trust within the organization and moving from inside-out thinking to outside-in thinking
+However, they are still working on growing trust within the organization and moving from inside-out thinking to outside-in thinking.

-- Prioritize care, continuity, and cash.
 David says that when the COVID-19 pandemic started, the people team focused on these three things: care, continuity, and cash.
-This focus led to an increase in employee engagement
+This focus led to an increase in employee engagement.

-- The unique challenges faced in the oil and gas industry.
 Changes in the oil and gas industry present an exciting opportunity for Shell’s employees.
-David admits that it is exciting, but for many people, it’s incredibly daunting as well.
-Employees need to adapt to these changes through specific training on data analysis and machine learning, whilst also gaining a greater understanding of what skills are in demand within the company.
+David admits that for many people, it’s incredibly daunting as well.
+Employees need to adapt to these changes through specific training on data analysis and machine learning, while also gaining a greater understanding of what skills are in demand within the company.

 Patrick Cournoyer: The actions we take now have the potential to affect perceptions for years to come.
 This statement was the closing line of a recently published article authored by my guest today, David Doe.
 David has had an impressive and diverse career spanning 18 years at Royal Dutch Shell or Shell, as we know it, which is one of the elite super majors in the oil and gas industry.
 He has held roles from HR Manager through Advisor to the Chairman of Shell UK, and is currently the Vice President of Talent Excellence.
 David has had great success implementing significant change and transformation initiatives while leading highly effective talent development strategies at Shell.